mozilla/properties-to-ftl/README.md

 This is a hacky tool that mostly works.
-Effectively, you point it at a JS file in `mozilla-central`, and it figures out where and how that file uses messages in `.properties` files, and converts those to Fluent `.ftl` files.
+Effectively, you point it at a JS file in `mozilla-central`, and it figures out where and how that file uses messages in `.properties` files, and converts those to Fluent `.ftl` files and writes a corresponding migration script.

 ## Node.js Setup